-Joining List of Impressive Honorees, Longtime Firm Client, Tom Kendris of Novartis, to Receive Atlantic Legal Foundation Annual Award
+Joining List of Impressive Honorees, Longtime Firm Client, Tom Kendris of Novartis, Receives Atlantic Legal Foundation Annual Award

-The gala dinner event will take place on Thursday, March 28, 2019 at the Metropolitan Club of New York and Hollingsworth LLP founder Joe Hollingsworth will serve as Chairman of the event and introduce Mr. Kendris.
+The gala dinner event was held March 2019 at the Metropolitan Club of New York.
+Firm founder Joe Hollingsworth served as Chairman of the event and introduced Mr. Kendris.

 Atlantic Legal Foundation is the preeminent organization fostering sound science in American jurisprudence.
 Established in 1977, it is a nonprofit, nonpartisan, public interest law firm with a history of advocating for individual liberty, free enterprise, property rights, limited and efficient government, and school choice, as well as for sound science in the courtroom.